GrishaSeniv/cinema-app/README.md

 ## Project description

 A REST web-application that supports authentication, registration and other CRUD operations using MySQL as a database.
-It's based on the following technologies as: Hibernate framework, Spring Security and Spring MVC modules.
 Project was built according to SOLID principles:
 1) The  Dependency Inversion principle is achieved using  interfaces;
 2) The Single Responsibility principle is achieved using mappers.

 It uses JSON format for request and response.
 Also, it supports basic authentication.
 ## 🎯 Features
     GUEST:
 + POST - /register - registration with USER(default) role
 + POST - /login - authentication like a user(with USER, ADMIN, or USER/ADMIN roles)